Arizona Counseling License Requirements

 How to Become a Counselor in Arizona

 To become a professional counselor in Arizona, you will need to earn a degree and meet other licensing requirements.
+There are numerous counseling programs in Arizona that will meet state education requirements.
 A license is necessary to work in all of the main categories of the profession described in this guide.
+If you already hold a license in another state and are looking to practice in Arizona, visit our Counseling License Reciprocity Guide.

 1. Decide on an area of counseling to pursue.

-There are many different types of counseling and you may need a specific type of licensure to provide related counseling services.
+There are many different types of counseling and you may need a specific license to provide related counseling services.
 Researching the common types of professional counseling and licensure processes will help you make the right education and work choices early on.

 2. Earn the degree(s) required for your chosen area of counseling.

 All types of common counseling licensure in Arizona require a degree.
 Professional counseling, marriage and family therapy, and school counseling require a master’s degree with specific coursework in related areas.
-Substance abuse counselors can earn licensure with at least an associate’s or bachelor’s degree, although full, independent licensure does require a master’s degree with coursework in substance abuse theory and counseling.
+Certain positions within substance abuse counseling require a minimum of an associate’s or bachelor’s degree to earn licensure, although becoming a licensed independent substance abuse counselor requires a master’s degree with coursework in substance abuse theory and counseling.

 3. Get licensed to practice counseling in Arizona.